Air Conditioner Repair Checklist

 If your thermostat isn’t telling your system to start, it won’t switch on.

 The most important part is checking it’s switched to “cool” and not “heat.”
 Otherwise your AC will probably not turn on.
-Or you may receive hot air blowing from vents because the heat is on instead.
+You may also receive hot air blowing from vents because the heat is on instead.

 If you have a traditional thermostat:

 - Replace the batteries if the readout is clear.
 If the readout is displaying jumbled numbers, get a new thermostat.

 - Make sure the correct option is displaying.
 If you can’t alter it, cancel it by dropping the temperature and pressing the “hold” button.
 This will make your AC start if programming is incorrect.